bhazard/chef-cookbooks/wso2/README.md

 * Add chef roles support, particularly for "development"
 * Set hostname properly throughout config files (now use "localhost")
 * Include version-specific config files for each product
+    * Done for is
+* Parameterize user and group under which the WSO2 service runs
+* Parameterize default admin account and password

 ## Supported Platforms